Agentverse

 ℹī¸

 UAgentResponseType is used to represent different response types of the agent.
-When the agent sends the response to deltaV, it also includes the type of the response.
+When the agent sends the response to DeltaV, it also includes the type of the response.
 It contains the following types:

 • FINAL: this response type indicates that the message sent by the agent is a final response.
 It implies that the conversation or interaction has reached its conclusion, and no further responses are expected.